 This document contains proprietary information that is protected by copyright.
-All rights are reserved.
 No part of this document may be photocopied, reproduced, or translated to another language without the prior written consent of HP.

 Hewlett-Packard Company P.O.
 Box 4010 Cupertino, CA 95015-4010 USA